What Is Medicare?

 Participation in this health care plan for seniors is essentially mandatory if you want to have health insurance.
 While you can, and probably should, have additional private insurance, you must enroll in Medicare in order for supplemental insurance to take effect.

-When you turn 65, Medicare becomes the primary payer.
+When you turn 65, Medicare becomes the primary insurance/payer.
 Under Original Medicare, any private insurance you may have is secondary and will not pay until Medicare has paid its share.
 The only insurance that remains primary to Medicare is employer group coverage that covers 20 or more employees.